feldtsen/obtuse-dit257/individual-reflections/week5/anton.md

 I'd like to be able to contribute to cosntructing good sprints with reasonable estimations.
 I'd also like to learn even more about the GUI and error handling.
 I also would like to learn more about how to do persistent data storage in a good way for an application like ours.

 # Plan (A -> B)
-More open communicate.
+More open communication.
 I'd like to participate on all physical meetings and make sure we cover all points we need to cover.
 I should also do more pair programming, to aid in the sharing of knowledge within the group.